 1. It's large!

-3. Great facilities on your doorstep
+3. Excellent facilities on your doorstep

 The University actively seeks to protect and improve the environment as far as practicable – this includes recycling, reducing waste, conserving energy and using renewable sources, and protecting wildlife on campus.
-Our green outlook is also an integral part of our teaching, as many of our schools/departments run degree courses that include sustainability related modules.
+Our green outlook is also an integral part of our teaching, as many of our schools/departments run degree courses that include sustainability-related modules.